-- stabilisation of bare peat areas via targeted active management (e.g. drain-blocking/re-wetting) slowing movement of water across the site and encouraging natural colonisation; and - mitigation of key emissions (e.g. potential silt run-off).
+- stabilisation of bare peat areas via targeted active management (e.g. drain-blocking/re-wetting) slowing movement of water across the site and encouraging natural colonisation; and - mitigation of potential emissions.

 In addition, Bord na Móna wish to optimise climate action and other ecosystem service benefits via enhanced rehabilitation measures.
 This will significantly go beyond what is required to meet rehabilitation and decommissioning obligations under existing EPA IPC licence conditions.
 The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other benefits particularly for climate action will be accrued.